-When you operate a business in Canada you are required to collect sales tax for the government.
-Which one you collect depends on your province/territory and the goods or services you’re selling, to check which one applies to you, visit this link on the CRA’s website.
+If you’re wondering when and how to register for GST or HST, this quick read will help you.
+When you operate a business in Canada you are required to collect sales tax for the government – GST and/or HST.
+Which one you collect depends on your province/territory and the goods or services you’re selling.
+You can read about which one applies to you here.

-Before you can collect any federal sales tax, you need to register for a GST/HST number with the CRA and you may be wondering when you should do that.
+Before you can collect any federal sales tax, you need to register for a GST/HST number with the CRA.

 You don’t have to register straight away unless you are going to exceed $30,000 in worldwide sales in your first calendar quarter, however I often recommend that businesses do anyway.

-Firstly, you may not want your customers to know that you are considered a small supplier as you might want to present the view that you are a well-established business that does over $30,000 a year.
+One of the benefits of registering for GST is that it makes your business appear well-established.
+You may not want your customers to know that you are considered a small supplier.
+You might want to present the view that you are a well-established business that does over $30,000 a year.

-If you still don’t want to register straight away, you will need to be tracking your sales very closely because you cannot exceed $30,000 over four consecutive calendar quarters.
+If you still don’t want to register for GST / HST straight away, you will need to track your sales very closely because you cannot exceed $30,000 over four consecutive calendar quarters.
 For more detailed information, please visit the this link on the CRA’s website.